From Facebooking to Vaguebooking

 Mental Health: Prolonged social media can result in young adults retreating into themselves and therefore beginning to exhibit problematic behaviours and thoughts.

-Parent/Child Relationship: Parents are struggling with their children's use of social media and the relationship with their child is consequently being affected.
-The parents who participated in the survey acknowledged having more conflict with their children due to social media.
+Parent/Child Relationship: Parents are struggling with their children's social media use, affecting their relationship with their children.
+The parents who participated acknowledged having more conflict with their children due to social media.

 Quality Over Quantity with Social Media